 Headache, nausea, diarrhea, pain, infection, upper respiratory symptoms, palpitations, arrhythmias, and peripheral edema are the most common side effects associated with cilostazol.

 Before starting antiplatelet agents, the patient should undergo assessment for bleeding risk.
 Advanced age, female gender, and impaired renal function are important factors to consider.
 The patient should be aware of the risks, benefits, and alternatives of antiplatelet agents.
-Monitoring is generally not required for antiplatelet medications; however if bleeding is present, bleeding time will be useful to determine if platelet transfusion is needed or if the medication needs to be discontinued.
-In life-threatening bleeding such as massive upper GI bleed, the medication should be stopped as soon as possible.
-If the antiplatelet is an essential therapy such as in post-stenting patients, the medications should be resumed as soon as safely possible.
-The use of concomitant anticoagulant should be minimized as much as possible as it will increase the risk of bleeding many folds.
+Monitoring is generally not required for antiplatelet medications; however, if bleeding is present, bleeding time will be useful to determine if a platelet transfusion is needed or if the medication requires discontinuation.
+In life-threatening bleeding such as massive upper GI bleed, the physician should stop the drug as soon as possible.
+If the antiplatelet is an essential therapy such as in post-stenting patients, the medications should be resumed as quickly as safely possible.
+The use of concomitant anticoagulant should be minimized as much as possible as it will increase the risk of bleeding by many times.
 Discontinuance of clopidogrel and ticagrelor should be at least five days and prasugrel at least seven days before major cardiac or non-cardiac surgery.

 Aspirin is the most commonly used of all antiplatelet drugs, so accidental intake is common.
 The effect can be life-threatening if taken over 150 mg/kg of the body weight.
 Supportive measure to decrease the absorption of the drug can are achievable by using activated charcoal but only if administered within 4 hours of ingestion.
-The patient should be monitored for signs and symptoms of bleeding and development of metabolic derangement such as acidosis.
+The patient will need monitoring for signs and symptoms of bleeding and development of metabolic derangement such as acidosis.
 If acidosis develops, immediate dialysis is mandatory.
-There is no antidote available for most of these drugs however a monoclonal antibody against ticagrelor is in development, but it is not widely available yet.
+There is no antidote available for most of these drugs; however, a monoclonal antibody against ticagrelor is in development, but it is not widely available yet.

 |||Eikelboom JW,Hirsh J,Spencer FA,Baglin TP,Weitz JI, Antiplatelet drugs: Antithrombotic Therapy and Prevention of Thrombosis, 9th ed: American College of Chest Physicians Evidence-Based Clinical Practice Guidelines.
 Chest.
 2012 Feb; [PubMed PMID: 22315278]|